openshift/enhancements/enhancements/network/bgp-overview.md

 ### Pod Network Control Plane

-Many people become aware of BGP in the Kubernetes community via its use in [Calico][1].
-The primary way BGP is used in Calico is as a control plane for the Pod network.
-In this case, the use of BGP should be considered an implementation detail of the control plane.
+One function that must be implemented for the Pod network is the control plane which keeps track of the physical location of each Pod IP address.
+BGP is one technology which can be used to distribute this information among Nodes in a cluster.

-You may read Calico's own documentation to understand more details about how Calico uses BGP.
+There are other ways this control plane functionality can be implemented, such as using the Kubernetes API (OpenShift-SDN) or by using some other custom control plane technology (OVN-Kubernetes).

-There are other ways this control plane functionality can be implemented, such as using the Kubernetes API or by using some other custom control plane technology.
-The key point is that there must be *something* that is responsible for distributing the information about the location of Pod IP addresses.
-BGP is one possible approach to that, but using BGP for this use case is not a prerequisite for using BGP to satisfy other use cases.
+Using BGP for this function is *not* a prerequisite for using BGP to satisfy other use cases.

 ### External Service Load Balancing